HanzgitH/pluginnode-install/README.md

 # pluginnode-install

+#This is a temporary work around until the new docker install is released by the team.
+It fixed the RPC syntax error, also auto reboot included.

+#Must be installed in /root directory.

 # Please take note that the "./install_node.sh" does not include the docker installation.
 If you have no Docker installed on your VPS you need to run the "./install_docker.sh" first

 Guide on how to deploy Contracts: https://github.com/nmzn/deployment-guide